Drug Abuse in the Workplace

 The Majority of Drug Abusers are Employed!

-Fact: Only about 23% of our nation’s drug-abusers are sitting around in the abandoned buildings and back alleys of our cities shooting up heroin, snorting coke, taking a hit of grass, or popping some meth...
+Fact: Only about 23% of our nation’s drug-abusers are sitting around in the abandoned buildings and back alleys of our cities shooting up heroin, snorting coke, taking a hit of a joint, or inhaling meth...

 In the restaurant industry, according to the Wall Street Journal, workers admitted to stealing $218 in food and property each year.
 Usually they do this through unauthorized meals for themselves and friends.
 However, those with drug and alcohol problems stole five times the amount.

 Recreational drugs and their side effects